jsreport/website/views/learn/docs/adapting-jsreport.md

 The most common way to adapt jsreport settings is using configuration file.
 Configuration file is stored at the root directory with name `[dev | prod].config.json`.
 Editing this file you can change for example port service is running on or scale up number of worker processes jsreport uses.
 You can find full documentation of various options [here](https://github.com/jsreport/jsreport/blob/master/config.md).

 ##Configuring using nodejs
 In addition to configuration file based settings you can also use [node.js](http://nodejs.org) and dynamically adapt jsreport to your needs.
-Following chapters applies to those using jsreport on premise and want to apply some advanced configurations and for those integrating jsreport module directly to their node.js application as well.
+Following chapters applies to those using jsreport on premise and want to apply some advanced configurations.
+Those  who wants to use jsreport rendering directly inside their node.js application should refer to [this](/learn/pdf-reports-in-nodejs) article.

 ### Basic startup